Leftyx/NamedEntityRecognizer/README.md

 For my tests I have used a multilingual cased model found [here](https://huggingface.co/dmargutierrez/distilbert-base-multilingual-cased-mapa_coarse-ner).

-This model does not have token type ids, hence the configuration:
+This model does not have *token type ids*, hence the configuration sets `HasTokenTypeIds` to *false* :

 ```c#
 var configuration = new Configuration(modelPath, numberOfTokens: 5)